regresado/regreso/README.md

 https://github.com/user-attachments/assets/96565cff-49d1-4a43-8629-4c17b4dc6669

-## 🚀 Development

-To fork/extend Regreso, it is recommended that you use Supabase or any other Postgres database provider.
-To develop locally, you can run the `start-database.sh` file to easily create a new Postgres database with Docker.
-Alternatively, the `setup.sql` provides the full database schema.

-Many environment variables are also required for Regreso development.
-These are also documented in the `.env.example` file.

-To install dependencies, run `pnpm install` and to build/start server, use `pnpm run dev` or `pnpm run build && pnpm run start`.

 ## 🤝 Contributing

 Regreso is licensed under the [MIT license](LICENSE.md), a permissive license which allows you to modify, fork, extend, or redistribute the source code.